Custom Search

 Temperament

 The Bloodhound is a kind, patient, noble, mild-mannered and lovable dog.
-Gentle, affectionate and excellent with children.
-This is truly a good natured companion.
+Gentle, affectionate and excellent with children, this is truly a good natured companion.
 These dogs are so good-natured that they will lie there and meekly let children clamber all over them.
-This breed loves all the attention they receive from children.
-To be fare to your Bloodhound, make sure your children do not pester or hurt the dog, because Bloodhounds will sit there and take it, which would not be fare to the dog.
-Very energetic outdoors and boisterous when young, determined and independent.
-It needs firm, but gentle training.
-This breed tends towards willfulness.
-The new owner of a Bloodhound will need to have plenty of patience and to possess great tact for training to succeed.
-The most important consideration is to be consistent - these dogs know full well how successfully they can get around with a pathetic look and make use of it to get their own way.
-Do not expect too much by way of obedience from this dog - they are naturally gentle animals but they do have minds of their own and will often make their own decisions rather than following your orders.
-Males go through puberty in-between the age of 1 and 2 years.
-They can be quite a handful at that time, but after age 2, with the proper training, stimulation and consistency, they are wonderful dogs.
-Some Bloodhounds can be timid.
-Sensitive, gentle and shy, a Bloodhound becomes devoted to its master and gets along well with people.
-It is rarely vicious, although they can be aggressive with dogs of the same sex.
+This breed loves all the attention they receive from them.
+To be fair to your Bloodhound, make sure your children do not pester or hurt the dog, because Bloodhounds will sit there and take it.
+Very energetic outdoors and boisterous when young, determined and independent, Bloodhounds need firm, but not heavy handed training.
+An owner who displays anything but a natural, calm but stern authority will bring out a streak of willfulness.
+The new owner of a Bloodhound will need to have plenty of patience and possess great tact for consistent leadership for training to succeed.
+Clear rules need to be set and followed.
+If you show signs of being a meek owner, this dog will not listen to you.
+Do not expect too much by way of obedience from this dog.
+They are naturally gentle animals but they are not easy to obedience train.
+If they catch a scent of something it can be hard to redirect their attention back to you if you are out of physical range of them.
+Males go through puberty between the age of 1 and 2 years.
+They can be quite a handful at that time and one really needs to make sure they are being a firm pack leader, but after age 2, with the proper leadership, training, stimulation and consistency, they will mellow out a bit.
+Socialize well to prevent them from becoming timid.
+It is very important that this dog is taken for a daily pack walk.
+Bloodhounds that are lacking in mental and/or physical exercise will be hard to handle.
+A Bloodhound becomes devoted to its master and gets along well with people.
 This dog loves everyone and some will greet wanted and unwanted visitors happily.
 Others do not welcome unwanted guests.
-They can be protective of their domain, if no one is home, but out on a trail, they will welcome anyone.
+They can be protective of their domain if no one is home, but out on a trail, they will welcome anyone.
 Some will bark and let you know when strangers are around.
 They can live in harmony with other dogs and household pets.
-Bloodhounds have a tendency to howl, snore, and drool a lot.
-He may sniff inappropriately or wander off on the trail of an interesting scent.
-Bloodhounds are able to follow any scent, even human - a rare ability in a dog.
+Bloodhounds are droolers and have a tendency to snore and howl.
+Their noses are so superb that it is hard for them to not wander off after an interesting scent.
+They may also sniff humans in places that are considered inappropriate.
+While humans see this as rude, the dog is actually learning a lot about them.
+Bloodhounds are able to follow any scent, even human—a rare ability in a dog.
 This breed has been said to successfully follow trails over 100 hours old.
 He is so determined that he has been known to stay with the trail for over 100 miles.
 The Bloodhound is such a sure tracker that the breed is used worldwide for rescue and criminal searches.
 The Bloodhound's evidence is admissible in the court of law.
 One Bloodhound brought about 600 criminal arrests and convictions.
 Bloodhounds can never be kept in an unfenced yard.
-Instinct will always get them wandering off on some trail.
-90% of Bloodhounds cannot even be walked off leash.
-They flee, and when they get on a scent, instinct drives them to find the end of the trail.
+There is a good chance instinct will lead them to wander off if they are off leash.
+They flee when they get on a scent; instinct drives them to find the end of the trail.

 Height, Weight